hackclub/some-assembly-required/code/x86-intel/README.md

 $ ./hello-world
 ```

-   Note: For the [Uppercaser](/code/x86-intel/uppercaser/uppercaser.asm) program, you'll have to add an input (eg. `word`) so your command might look like `./uppercaser word`
+> Note: For the [Uppercaser](/code/x86-intel/uppercaser/uppercaser.asm) program, you'll have to pass command line arguments (eg. `words to uppercase`) so your command might look like `./uppercaser words to uppercase`

 ### All together now!
 ```